Home

 Meagan is a communication researcher and a journalist by training.
-She is currently a PhD candidate in the University of Washington’s Department of Communication, where she studies the relationship between news and public opinion in various forms, with particular interests in conflict reporting, media trust, and general perceptions of news.
-Her work is published in several leading communication journals, including Journalism Studies, the International Journal of Press/Politics, and Mass Communication and Society.
+She is currently a PhD candidate in the Department of Communication at the University of Washington (expected graduation in June 2024) and a research fellow at the Center for Journalism, Media & Democracy.
+She studies the intersection of journalism and public opinion, with particular interests in perceptions of conflict reporting and factors driving media (dis)trust in strong-state environments.
+Her dissertation project examines factors driving media trust in Uganda, and her work is published in several leading communication journals, including Journalism Studies, The International Journal of Press/Politics, and Mass Communication and Society.

-When not absorbed by independent projects and work, Meagan sees the world through a Nikon lens, surrounds herself with good storytellers, dreams up travel itineraries and enjoys a warm French press.
+When not absorbed by independent projects and work, Meagan sees the world through a Nikon lens, surrounds herself with good storytellers, dreams up travel itineraries, and enjoys a warm French press.

 Curriculum Vitae